 2. Summer Sun Holidays

-For those desperate for some sun, Inn Travel offers a range of winter Spanish holidays to get you and the family out in the sunshine.
+For those desperate for some sun, winter Spanish holidays are a great way to get you and the family out in the sunshine.

 With days getting shorter and darker, the weather getting colder and more miserable in the UK it can be increasingly difficult to entertain the family.